News in brief

 Cutting CO2 emissions from road vehicles is essential and necessary to reduce long-term greenhouse gas (GHG) emissions in France.
 The transport sector is still responsible for more than 30% of national emissions, making it the sector with the highest level of emissions.
 The development of new low-carbon powertrains may also result in an improvement in air quality and help reduce our reliance on imported fossil fuels.

-Victor Court joined the Center for Energy Economics and Management of IFP School as an Assistant Professor in March 2020.
+Victor Court joined the Center for Energy Economics and Management of IFP School as a Researcher and Lecturer in March 2020.
 He is involved in the teaching and organization of three of the Center's

 In its “sustainable development” scenario, the International Energy Agency (IEA) considers energy efficiency to be the primary lever for reducing CO2 emissions (see diagram).
 The Intergovernmental Panel on Climate Change (IPCC) also considers energy efficiency as a key element of the ecological transition. (...)
 But this strategy could prove to be flawed in that it disregards a phenomenon that has long been at work to counteract the benefits of energy efficiency: the “rebound effect”.